johnlovespi/NERP-WebpackV3-RR/Readme.md

 ```
 $ npm run watch
 ```
 -  The `watch` script is used for development.
-It "watches" your `src/` directory for any changes and rebuilds your React Client.
+It "watches" the `src/` directory for any changes and rebuilds the React Client.

 **Open another terminal window and start your server**
 ```